Eothoracosaurus: Phylogeny

 The relationship between thoracosaurs and modern crocodylians is traditionally uncertain and commonly debated.
 Early research into the matter linked thoracosaurs to the Tomistominae, the extant false gharial and relatives, which at the time were believed to form a distinct clade within Crocodylidae.
 In his 2004 redescription, Brochu instead recovered thoracosaurs as a paraphyletic grade at the base of Gavialidae.
 The study notes that most characters linking thoracosaurs and tomistomines are plesiomorphic in nature and that, even if Tomistoma and Gavialis were more closely related then assumed in the phylogenetic tree, Eothoracosaurus would still clade closer with Gavialis.
 This possibility would eventually be repeatedly supported by molecular studies that recovered tomistomines as a paraphyletic grade at the base of Gavialoidea.

 The below cladogram is an example of thoracosaurs as basal gavialoids as recovered by Rio and Mannion (2021) based on morphological data alone.
 Although the anatomy matches gavialoid affinities, the authors note that those synapomorphies are generally ambiguous and possibly related to convergent evolution caused by the independent evolution of a longirostrine skull morphology.

 Alternatively, recent phylogenetic studies combining morphological, molecular and stratigraphic data argue that rather than being gavialoids, thoracosaurs were basal, non-crocodylian Eusuchians, as shown in the cladogram below:

 Paleoenvironment

-Thoracosaurs such as Eothoracosaurus are typically associated with marine environments and a coastal habitat.
+Thoracosaurs such as Eothoracosaurus are typically associated with marine environments and coastal habitats and are thought to have lived in and around shallow marine areas.
+They are likely to have eaten fish and cephalopods.
 The Coon Creek Formation yielded oceanic fauna such as the sharks Otodus and Squalicorax, the sea turtle Toxochelys, and mosasaurs including Plioplatecarpus and Globidens.